pbek/QOwnNotes/doc/spellchecking.rst

 -  `Sonnet <https://github.com/KDE/sonnet>`__ with `Hunspell <https://hunspell.github.io/>`__
    is used for spellchecking
 -  Under **Linux** you need to install the Hunspell dictionaries for your language
+    - If you need to add additional language files you can do so in ``~/.local/share/hunspell``
 -  Under **Windows** you need to copy Hunspell dictionaries for your language to a folder ``dicts`` in your QOwnNotes application folder or in ``C:\Users\[username]\dicts``
   -  You can download dictionaries from `LibreOffice